-Calcium is the fifth most abundant element in the body.
-It is vital for several biological processes including neurotransmission, muscle contraction, hormone secretion and the clotting cascade.
-In this article, we will review calcium regulation throughout the body, and consider some clinical relevance of this vital element.
+In this article, we will review calcium regulation throughout the body and consider the clinical relevance of this vital element.

 Forms of Calcium